Packaging should behave just like an orange peel, so nature won’t even notice we’re here

 TIPA’s vision is for flexible packaging to have the same end-of-life organic matter has, while also offering consumers and brands the same durability, transparency and shelf life they have come to expect from conventional plastics.

-Yet, compostable packaging can only succeed if it has all the same specifications and performance specifications provided by conventional plastic packaging.
-In addition, compostable packaging should also seamlessly fit into today’s ease of logistics and scalable manufacturing practices.
-This is the flexible packaging TIPA’s invention has created.
+Yet, compostable packaging can only succeed if it has the same performance specifications provided by conventional plastic packaging.
+In addition, compostable packaging should also seamlessly fit into today’s methodology of logistics and manufacturing practices.

 The Flexible Packaging Challenge